d2s/Documentation/docs/CopySingleFiles.md

 To restore file or directory to a temporary local directory either `doubleclick` on row or select `estimate`.
 A doubleclick executes the restore action in one go.

+The views below are from a previous version of RsyncOSX.
+The size of each row is not available in the current version.

 ![](screenshots/4.3.5/doubleclick.png)
 ![](screenshots/4.3.5/finished.png)